wyhwong/CATBOT/README.md

 s_show_last_predict: Show the prediction of targeted coin
     - Format: s_show_last_predict [target]
     - Example: s_show_klines BTCUSDT

+# NOTE: require_privilege in the help command message means whether every user can call the command
+# Or the command will only be callable for the admin Slack user
+# It is configurable at configs/slackbot/commands.yml
 ```

 Due to the time constraint on development, currently, only the following targets are supported: